Veterans Crisis Line: Impact on callers

 In a 2021 study, a majority of veterans interviewed after their usage of the hotline reported that they felt it was helpful and kept them safe.
 Internal VA statistics from 2022 showed that veterans who contacted the VCL were 10 times more likely to have contact with VA mental healthcare after calling than before their call.
+A 2023 study concluded that veteran callers who are linked to their VA healthcare records may have increased contact with VA mental healthcare after their calls with the VCL.
+A 2024 study that examined the Caring Letters program of the VCL found mixed results.
+Suicide attempts were not reduced, but contact with VA mental healthcare increased.
+The Caring Letters program sent supportive letters to VCL callers for a year after their contact with VCL.